TIC-VLA: A Think-in-Control Vision-Language-Action Model for Robot Navigation in Dynamic Environments: Impact Statement

 \section{Impact Statement}

-This work advances VLA models for real-time robot navigation in dynamic, human-centric environments by explicitly addressing inference latency and limited onboard computation.
-By enabling responsive and instruction-consistent behavior on edge hardware, the proposed approach may facilitate broader deployment of mobile robots in applications such as service robotics, logistics, and assisted mobility.
-However, autonomous navigation in shared human spaces raises safety and ethical considerations, including the risk of misinterpretation, collisions, or socially inappropriate behavior.
-While our design emphasizes reactive control, latency awareness, and evaluation in dynamic settings to mitigate such risks, the system remains subject to perception and modeling limitations, and human oversight is necessary in safety-critical deployments.
+This work advances VLA models for real-time robot navigation by addressing inference latency and limited onboard computation.
+TIC-VLA may support deployment in service robotics, logistics, and assisted mobility, especially on edge platforms.
+At the same time, robots operating in shared human spaces can pose safety and ethical risks, including misinterpretation of instructions, collisions, and socially inappropriate behavior.
+Although latency-aware reactive control helps reduce these risks, the system remains subject to perception, reasoning, and control failures.
+Human oversight is therefore necessary in safety-critical settings.